 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of the website.
 More information on how to set your browser’s parameters in relation to cookies can be found at www.cookielaw.org and other independent advice websites.

-www.racecourseassociation.co.uk (our website) is owned and operated by The Racecourse Association Limited (00093447), a company registered in England whose registered office is at Winkfield Road, Ascot, Berkshire, SL5 7HX.
-Further company details can be found here http://racecourseassociation.co.uk/contact-us/.
+www.racecourseassociation.co.uk is owned and operated by The Racecourse Association Limited (00093447), a company registered in England whose registered office is at Winkfield Road, Ascot, Berkshire, SL5 7HX.
+Further company details can be found here http://racecourseassociation.co.uk/contact-us/

 (a) Information you give us.
 You may give us information about you by filling in forms on our sites or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register to use our site, subscribe to our service, enter a competition, promotion or survey, and when you report a problem with our site.
-The information you give us may include your name, address, e-mail address and phone number, date of birth, financial and credit card information, personal description and photograph.
+The information you give us may include your name, title, address, e-mail address and phone number, date of birth, financial and credit card information, personal description and photograph.
+You may also provide details of any disabilities or other health issue that you have if we need them to administer our services to you

 (b) Information we collect about you.
 With regard to each of your visits to our site we may automatically collect the following information: